jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 And it will be really hard to refactor in the future.

 With this approach, the total technical complexity of this concern is now encapsulated in one place in your application.
+It is testable through automated tests - [as demonstrated in the accompanying repo](https://github.com/jwulf/immutable-global-store/blob/master/test.spec.js).
+There are 125 lines of test code for 40 lines of code.
+So 165 lines of code to replace `var memArray = []`.

+However, business validation of the data now has a place to live, and the entire expected usage of this array is now implemented such that local functions cannot introduce bugs related to it - only their local use of it.

 #winning